Tianxzzz/Conda/README.md

 python train_link_prediction.py --dataset_name wikipedia --model_name TCL --num_runs 5 --gpu 0 --val_ratio 0.1 --test_ratio 0.8
 ```

-The code for the modified model in the current project is a bit disorganized.
+The code for the modified models in the current project is a bit disorganized.
 We will integrate the modified model into the training code and continue updating it within a week.

 ## Acknowledgments